 But first you have to be there.

 If you can’t hear your firearms instructor, move closer and/or tell them to speak up.
-By the same token, If you’re instructor’s demonstrating a skill, move to the best position to observe.
+By the same token, If your instructor’s demonstrating a skill, move to the best position you can to observe.

 As Mrs. Incredible would say, when you’re in a firearms class it’s time to engage.